Everything You Need To Know About An IVA

 This is because, for the creditor, an IVA would usually incur far fewer costs than bankruptcy — meaning that, in an IVA, more money will be paid to creditors after the fees have been paid.

-Get in touch with NDH Financial today for a no obligation consultation about your debts.
+Get in touch with NDH Financial today for a free consultation about your debts.

 Call us on 0800 002 9051 or apply below.